NVIDIA/cloud-native-docs/README.md

    The first three fields of the semantic version are used.
    For a "do over," push a tag like `gpu-operator-v23.3.1.1`.

+   Always tag the openshift docset and driver-containers docset for each new gpu-operator docset release.

 1. Push the tag or specially-named branch to the repository.